Highlights from the 2025 State of Open Source Report

 Back to top

 On a positive note, the report contains some encouraging signs of growing open source maturity and best practices among organizations.
-For instance, almost 40% of respondents said that they scan open source software for vulnerabilities, and almost 38% said that they have policies or compliance for OSS.
-Moreover, 29% of the respondents said that their organizations contribute to open source projects or foundations, demonstrating their commitment to, and involvement in, open source communities.
+For instance, 59% of respondents said that they scan open source software for vulnerabilities, and 35% have open source security, compliance, or governance policies.
+Those numbers are both up from last year's report.
+Even better, 38% said that their organizations contribute to open source projects or foundations.
+Those contributions could be financial or in the form of code or other service to the community, but regardless, more than a third are giving back in some way.

 Additional Resources

-- Blog - State of Open Source Report: Top Enterprise Linux Distributions
+- Webinar - The State of Open Source in 2025

 - Archive - Previous State of Open Source Reports